Otangarei: Education

 As of 2018, there are also adult education classes in Te Reo Māori, Tikanga Marae and Waiata on a weekly basis for both the Otangarei and wider communities held at Te Puawaitanga Marae by Shaquille Shortland.

 Sport

 Rugby

-City RFC are based in Otangarei, Whangārei and play in the Northland Rugby Union South Zone competitions.
+City RFC are based in Otangarei and play in the Northland Rugby Union South Zone competitions.
 The club colours are blue & white hoops.

 Rugby league

-City Knights (formerly Kensington Knights) are based in Otangarei, Whangarei and play in the Whangarei City & Districts rugby league competitions.
+City Knights (formerly Kensington Knights) are based in Otangarei and play in the Whangarei City & Districts rugby league competitions.